bit-Pro/job-application/README.md

 This will include submitting a CV and cover letter and undergoing a job interview.
 You will be judged on your ability to follow the job application process and on your ability to communicate clearly and professionally.

+### Submission
+All documents are to be submitted in suitable file format to your job application repo, created by Github for Classroom.
+Any files which are difficult to locate or open will be considered missing.